Land-and-Livelihoods-Lab/learn_git/README.md

 # Learning git

-## 1. Read the following documents and install git:
+## 1. Read the documents below and install git on your computer.

-About version control
+About version control:

 http://git-scm.com/book/en/v2/Getting-Started-About-Version-Control

-Installing git
+Installing git:

 http://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 https://github.com/git-guides/install-git

-All of Chapter 2 - Git basics
+All of Chapter 2 - Git basics:

 http://git-scm.com/book/en/v2

-Basic branching and merging
+Basic branching and merging:

 http://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging

-## 2. Generate an SSH key and add it to Github.
+## 2. Generate SSH key and add it to Github.

 Start here:

 https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

-## 3. Create a new directory for git projects (e.g., "git_projects").
+## 3. Create a directory for git projects (e.g., "git_projects") and visit in the terminal.

-## 4. In the terminal / command line, go to the new directory.

 For Linux:

-$ cd /home/user/git_projects
+> cd /home/user/git_projects

 For macOS:

-$ cd /Users/user/git_projects
+> cd /Users/user/git_projects

 For Windows:

-$ cd C:/Users/user/git_projects
+> cd C:/Users/user/git_projects

-## 5. Clone the `learn_git` repository.
+## 4. Clone the `learn_git` repository.

+In the terminal type:

-$ git clone git@github.com:temporalecologylab/learn_git.git
+> git clone git@github.com:temporalecologylab/learn_git.git

 You will not be able to clone this repository until you have uploaded your SSH key to Github.

-## 6. In the terminal or your OS's file explorer, confirm that git has cloned this repository to your computer.
+In the terminal or your OS's file explorer, confirm that git has cloned this repository to your computer.

-## 7. In the terminal, switch to the `learn_git` folder using "cd" as above (see step 3).
+## 5. In the terminal, switch to `learn_git` folder using "cd" (see step 3).

+For example:

+> cd learn_git

-## 8. Create a branch "development_<yourname>".
+## 6. Create branch "development_yourname".

+In the terminal type:

-$ git branch development_<yourname>
+> git branch development_yourname

+## 7. Switch to the new branch

+In the terminal type:

+> git checkout development_yourname

-## 8. Switch to the branch you just created so that any changes you make to `learn_git` repository are restricted to the new branch.
+This ensures that any changes you make to the `learn_git` repository are restricted to the new branch.

-$ git checkout development_<yourname>

-## 10. Check the status of the repository on your computer.
+## 8. Check the status of the repository on your computer.

+In the terminal type:

+> git status

 This will tell you what branch is currently checked out, whether that branch is up to date, and whether there are any new files to pull from Github.

-$ git status

-## 11. Now that the new branch is checked out, create a new text file titled "<yourname>.txt" containing a few lines of text (anything you like).
-Save the file to the learn_git folder.
+## 9. Create a new text file titled "yourname.txt".

+ The file should contain a few lines of text (anything you like).
+Save the file to the `learn_git` folder.

-## 12. Tell git to add the file to the repository.
+## 10. Add the file to the repository.

+In the terminal type:

-$ git add <yourname>.txt
+> git add <yourname>.txt

+## 11. Check the status of the repository.

+In the terminal type:

+> git status

-## 13. Check the status of the repository.
-You could see something indicating that a new changes is to be committed, specifically the addition of a new file.
+You should see something indicating that a new change is to be committed, specifically the addition of a new file.

-$ git status
+## 12. View the text of the file that is being added.

+In the terminal type:

+> git diff --cached

-## 14. View the text of the file that is being added.
-Later, you can use this to view any modifications (additions or subtractions) to existing files.
+Later, you can use `git diff` to view any modifications (additions or subtractions) to existing files.

-$ git diff --cached

-## 15. Commit the changes to the new branch.
+## 13. Commit the changes to the new branch.

+In the terminal type:

-$ git commit
+> git commit

 You will see an editor pop with a message like this:

-$ # Please enter the commit message for your changes.
+> Please enter the commit message for your changes.
 Lines starting
-$ # with '#' will be ignored, and an empty message aborts the commit.
+> with '#' will be ignored, and an empty message aborts the commit.
-$ # On branch master
+> On branch master
-$ # Your branch is up-to-date with 'origin/master'.
+> Your branch is up-to-date with 'origin/master'.
-$ #
+>
-$ # Changes to be committed:
+> Changes to be committed:
-$ #	new file:   README
+> new file:  yourname.txt
-$ #	modified:   CONTRIBUTING.md

 Assuming the editor that pops up is Vim:

 i.
-Type "i" to begin writing out a description commit message (e.g., "added file with random text") ii.
-Press `Esc` iii.
+Type "i" to begin writing out a description commit message (e.g., "added file with random text")

+ii.
+Press `Esc`

+iii.
 Type ":wq" then press `Enter`

-## 16. Confirm that your changes have been committed.
+## 14. Confirm that your changes have been committed.

+In the terminal type:

-$ git status
+> git status

+## 15. Checkout the main branch.

+In the terminal type:

+> git checkout master

-## 17. Now, checkout the main branch.
-This will cause your file to disappear.
+This will cause your file to disappear from your folder (go ahead and confirm this).

 Don't worry, git will restore it once you checkout the branch you were working on.

-$ git checkout master

-## 18. Confirm that the text file you added previously has disappeared.

-## 19. Restore the text file by checking out the development branch again.
+## 16. Restore the text file by checking out the development branch again.

+In the terminal type:

-$ git checkout development_<yourname>
+> git checkout development_yourname

-## 20. Finally, create a "pull request".
+## 17. Finally, create a "pull request".

+In the terminal type:

+> git push origin development_yourname

 This will ask the maintainer of the `learn_git` repository to merge your new branch with the main branch on Github.

-$ git push origin development_<yourname>